justinethier/cyclone/docs/Scheme-Language-Compliance.md

 3.4 Storage model | Yes | No immutable types at this time.
 3.5 Proper tail recursion | Yes |
 4.1 Primitive expression types | Partial | `include` and `include-ci` are not implemented, although `include` may be specified as part of a library definition.
-4.2 Derived expression types | Partial |
+4.2 Derived expression types | Yes |
 4.2.1 Conditionals | Yes |
 4.2.2 Binding constructs | Yes |
 4.2.3 Sequencing | Yes |